transdigiware/blockchain/howto/ibp-console-create-app.md

 {: tab-title="Node Smart contract"}
 {: tab-group="IAM-simple2"}
 {: class="simple-tab-table"}

+Java and Node runtime versions are determined by {{site.data.keyword.blockchainfull_notm}} Platform peer Fabric image and cannot be changed.
+Be aware that these runtimes are different from the default Hyperledger Fabric runtimes.
+{: note}

 For more details on smart contract-API compatibility, see:
 - [Java smart contract-API compatibility](https://github.com/hyperledger/fabric-chaincode-java/blob/master/COMPATIBILITY.md)